OFFICES London Office 63 Hatton Garden

 Public listed companies can leverage our European, Canadian and UK investor base for enhanced liquidity, and where it adds value to the corporate proposition we will facilitate shell transactions and dual listings in growth-focused markets in Europe, London and North America.

-You’re the specialist in your industry, we’re the specialists in investment and corporate strategy.
+You’re the specialist in your industry, we’re the specialists in investment and corporate growth.

 Transactions